Hurricane Iota rapidly intensifying, set to slam Central America as powerful storm

-The National Hurricane Center in Miami has hoisted hurricane warnings for the northern coast of Nicaragua and eastern Honduras, as well as the Island of Providencia, where the tempest could deal its most significant blow.
-A hurricane watch is up for San Andres island, while tropical storm warnings stretch along the central coast of Nicaragua and areas farther west in Honduras.
+The National Hurricane Center in Miami has hoisted hurricane warnings for the northern coast of Nicaragua and eastern Honduras, as well as Providencia Island, where the tempest could deal its most significant blow.
+A hurricane watch is up for San Andrés Island, while tropical storm warnings stretch along the central coast of Nicaragua and areas farther west in Honduras.

-Iota comes barely a week and a half after Hurricane Eta ravaged Puerto Cabezas, Nicaragua at Category 4 strength before bringing disastrous, deadly flooding and mudslides to Central America.
-If the current forecast holds true, Iota’s eyewall, which is the ring of thunderstorms surrounding the calm eye, could directly hit Puerto Cabezas again with potentially extreme wind and storm surge damage.
+Iota comes barely a week and a half after Hurricane Eta ravaged Puerto Cabezas, Nicaragua, at Category 4 strength before bringing deadly flooding and mudslides to Central America.
+If the current forecast holds true, Iota’s eyewall, which is the ring of thunderstorms surrounding the calm eye, could directly hit Puerto Cabezas again with potentially extreme wind and storm-surge damage.

-Iota is the thirteenth hurricane of the 2020 hurricane season, a feat matched only once before, and an indicator of the unrelenting extreme activity; an average season only produces a dozen named storms, including five or six hurricanes.
+Iota is the 13th hurricane of the 2020 hurricane season, a feat matched only once before, and an indicator of the unrelenting extreme activity; an average season produces only a dozen named storms, including five or six hurricanes.

-2020 already broke records when Subtropical Storm Theta formed a week or so into November, becoming the twenty-ninth named storm of the season.
-The previous record of 28 was set in 2005, a year that featured Hurricanes Emily, Katrina, Rita, and Wilma, all of which attained Category 5 status.
+2020 already broke records when Subtropical Storm Theta formed a week or so into November, becoming the 29th named storm of the season.
+The previous record, 28, was set in 2005, a year that featured Hurricanes Emily, Katrina, Rita and Wilma, all of which attained Category 5 status.

 Tracking Hurricane Iota

 At 10 a.m.
-Eastern on Sunday, Hurricane Iota was centered about 240 miles east of Providencia Island, Columbia in the western Caribbean, or about 335 miles east of the Nicaraguan border with Honduras.
+Eastern time on Sunday, Hurricane Iota was centered about 240 miles east of Providencia, Colombia, in the western Caribbean, or about 335 miles east of the Nicaraguan border with Honduras.
 Maximum winds stood at 90 mph, up from 40 mph at the same time Saturday morning.
 That means Iota is already rapidly intensifying, the term reserved for storms whose winds jump 35 mph or more in 24 hours.
 The storm was moving west-northwest at 9 mph.

 Iota’s satellite appearance has become markedly more menacing since Saturday, with the storm exhibiting deep thunderstorms near the center and signs of developing an eye, with its winds likely to spike dramatically during the next 36 hours.